gshipley/enterprise_training/EnterpriseManual.md

 	# cd /var/named
 	# KEY="$(grep Key: K${domain}*.private | cut -d ' ' -f 2)"

-To verify that your variables were recreated correctly, echo the contents of your keyfile and verify your $KEY variable is set correctly:
+To verify that your variables were recreated correctly, cat the contents of your keyfile and verify your $KEY variable is set correctly:

 	# cat $keyfile
 	# echo $KEY